About CAEP Annual Reporting

 Measure 3: Candidate Competency at Completion—Advanced Programs

-by the ESA forms a critical evidence base for this work and are examined holistically with other quality assurance measures, such as exit surveys and employment data.
+Each of the advanced programs has annual program review cycle during which its program data is reviewed and analyzed to inform program improvement activities.
+The data generated by the ESA forms a critical evidence base for this work and are examined holistically with other quality assurance measures, such as exit surveys and employment data.

-EDD Ed Leadership: NELP District Level Standards Assessed in EdD Coursework
+EdD Ed Leadership: NELP District Level Standards Assessed in EdD Coursework (2022-23)

 MEdX

 All data presented in this section align to Early Intervention/Early Childhood Special Education (EI/ECSE) standards.
-At present MEDX-ECIFS Embedded Signature Assessments (ESAs) assess all the seven EI/ECSE standards; ESA data are presented in data tables below.
+At present MEDX-ECIFS Embedded Signature Assessments (ESAs) assess all of the seven EI/ECSE standards; ESA data are presented in data tables below.

-Data Source: Course embedded assessment data collected in Taskstream
+Data Source: Course-embedded assessment data collected in Taskstream

 Back to Top

-Measure 4: Ability of Completers to be hired
+Measure 4: Ability of Completers to be Hired

 This set of data aligns with CAEP Annual Report Measure 4 (Initial and Advanced): Ability of completers to be hired in positions for which they have prepared.

-The ability of initially licensed teachers to be hired is best reported through the licensure and employment data from NCDPI EPP Performance Dashboard – Initial Employment and Retention .
+The ability of initially licensed teachers to be hired is best reported through the licensure and employment data from NCDPI EPP Performance Dashboard – Initial Employment and Retention.

 Each of the advanced programs has an annual program review cycle during which its program data is reviewed and analyzed to inform program improvement activities.
 The employment data provide a critical evidence base for this work and are examined holistically with other quality assurance measures, such as exit surveys and ESAs.
+We are also monitoring how our candidates move into positions outside of NC Public Schools, such as agency, institutional, or higher education settings, and move to other states.
+Our unit is developing these data sources to complement NCDPI data to provide a richer and more accurate reflection of completer employment.

 Graduates employed by NC Public Schools in Prepared Licensure Areas